bonesmoses/tab_tier/README.md

 ### Archival

 This is where the "tier" part of tab_tier comes in.
 Data that has surpassed `lts_threshold` in age can be relocated to longer-term storage that either resides locally, or on a remote system accessed via foreign tables named by `lts_target`.
-Once archived, old partitions are dropped.
+Once archived, old partitions should dropped by calling `drop_archived_tiers`.
 Like most partition systems, the primary benefit of this approach is that we avoid long `DELETE` times, and is especially useful for extremely large tables.

 Because not all systems require long term storage, this mechanism is entirely optional.
 To invoke it for our `comm.yell` table, simply call this function: